-Bill Gibbons is in his 33rd season at the helm of the Holy Cross women’s basketball program in 2017-2018, and his 36th season as part of the Holy Cross athletic department.
-He is the winningest coach in the history of the program, leading the Crusaders to an overall mark of 581-361 in his first 31 years.
-On Dec.
-3, 2011, Gibbons earned his 500th victory as Holy Cross’ head coach, becoming the 24th active Division I coach to reach 500 wins.
-He crossed the 550-win plateau on Feb.
-19, 2014.
+Bill Gibbons is in his 34th season at the helm of the Holy Cross women’s basketball program in 2018-19, and his 38th season as part of the Holy Cross athletic department.
+He is the winningest coach in the history of the program, leading the Crusaders to an overall mark of 602-401 through the past 33 years.
+On February 24, 2018, Gibbons earned his 600th victory as Holy Cross' head coach, becoming the 21st active Division I head coach to reach the milestone.
+He is also just the seventh active coach to record 600 wins with one D-I program.

 The sixth coach of the women’s program at Holy Cross, Gibbons has enjoyed the longest tenure in the position.
-He has led the Holy Cross women’s basketball program to more victories than any other coach, and is the winningest coach in Holy Cross basketball history.
+He has led the Holy Cross women’s basketball program to more victories than any other coach, and is the winningest coach in Holy Cross Basketball history.
 With his 358th victory, he surpassed George Blaney (357 wins as head coach of the Holy Cross men’s basketball program), who had hired him to be his assistant coach in 1981.
-Now with more than 550 wins under his belt, Gibbons is the second-winningest coach in Holy Cross Athletics history, behind legendary baseball coach Jack Barry, who totaled 616 wins from 1921-1960.
+Now with more than 600 wins under his belt, Gibbons is the second-winningest coach in Holy Cross Athletics history, behind legendary baseball coach Jack Barry, who totaled 616 wins from 1921 to1960.

 In 2007, Gibbons was named the assistant women’s basketball coach for Team USA, competing in the Pan American Games in Rio de Janeiro, Brazil.
 During the five-day basketball tournament made up of eight international basketball teams, Gibbons’ team took home the gold medal, winning the championship game on July 24 over Brazil in front of 15,000 fans.